-- (1) A recycling or salvage plan for partial or total demolition shall be provided. - Not Satisfied

-A recycling or salvage plan has not been submitted.
-Additional information shall be provided at the time of building permit review.
+- (1) A recycling or salvage plan for partial or total demolition shall be provided. - Not Satisfied - A recycling or salvage plan has not been submitted. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.

+The windows proposed to be replaced will be impact resistant.

+(3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.

+Operable windows are proposed.

-- (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
-Satisfied - The windows proposed to be replaced will be impact resistant. - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
-Satisfied - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.
+- (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

-(5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
+Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
 The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties.